Exhibition: Basquiat – Boom for Real

 Despite holding the record for the most expensive painting ever sold at auction by an American artist (Untitled was sold earlier this year for a cool $110.5 million(!) joining only ten other paintings that have hit the hallowed $110 million mark) the late Jean-Michel Basquiat is significantly lesser known in the UK when compared to his American homeland.
 Boom for Real – the first major UK exhibition of Basquiat’s work in 20 years – aims to change that, stripping away the man from the myth while they’re at it.

 Encapsulating the sprawling energy of the New York downtown countercultural scene of the 1980s, Basquiat’s frenetic paintings, drawings and witty graffitied epigrams are a celebration of his mad and undeniable genius.
 Brooklyn-born and raised, his work serves as a loveletter to New York City and the visual art of the punk, hip hop and new wave era.
-Notable highlights of the exhibition include an arresting large-scale self-portrait of Basquiat with close friend and collaborator Andy Warhol, polaroids of Basquiat and his celebrity friends hanging out at TriBeCa underground club Mudd Club, and Downtown 81, a New York Beat movie depicting a day in the young-artist’s life that captured the burgeoning music and art scene of the early 1980s, played out against the backdrop of gritty eighties SoHo and Lower East Side Manhattan.
+Notable highlights of the exhibition include an arresting large-scale self-portrait of Basquiat with close friend and collaborator Andy Warhol, polaroids of Basquiat and his celebrity friends hanging out at TriBeCa underground club Mudd Club, and Downtown 81; a New York Beat movie depicting a day in the young-artist’s life, capturing the decade’s burgeoning music and art scene, all played out against the backdrop of gritty ’80s SoHo and Lower East Side.